Tenancies of Unlimited Duration

 Where consent is not given, the legal protections that were in place prior to 11 June 2022 will continue to apply.

 By June 2028, all tenancies will have become Tenancies of Unlimited Duration.
-As by this date all existing six-year cycle tenancies will have ended.
+By this date all existing six-year cycle tenancies will have ended.

 Yes, the landlord does not have to give a reason as to why the tenancy is ending if a tenancy has lasted less than 6 months.

 No, the new legislation does not impact on a tenant’s responsibilities when ending a tenancy.
 Any tenant wishing to end a tenancy should serve the landlord a Notice of Termination that has the details required by law and which gives the landlord the required period of notice.
-A tenant only has to give a reason to end a tenancy if the landlord has breached his/her responsibilities.
-Visit www.rtb.ie for information on terminating a tenancy and sample Notices of Termination which contain the details required to comply with the law.
+A tenant only has to give a reason to end a tenancy if the landlord has breached their responsibilities.

-The Residential Tenancies (Amendment) Act 2021 (the “2021 Amendment Act”) introduced Tenancies of Unlimited Duration.
+The Residential Tenancies (Amendment) Act 2021 (the “2021 Amendment Act”) introduced Tenancies of Unlimited Duration and can be downloaded below.
 While the 2021 Amendment Act was enacted on 11 December 2021, sections 5 and 6 which introduce Tenancies of Unlimited Duration came into operation on 11 June 2022.

 Downloads